SavitskiDenis/rs-node/ciphering_cli/README.md

         * `0` is for decoding
 2.  **-i, --input**: a path to input file.
 If not specified, the text will be read from the terminal
 3.  **-o, --output**: a path to output file.
 If not specified, the result will be printed to the terminal

+# Testing

+Run the `npm run test` command to run all the tests.

+Run the `npm run test:coverage` command to get tests coverage.